bd-R/The-bdverse/bdtools.md

 `bdtools` is still in its early development stage.
-We plan to incorporate the following elements in the second development phase of `bdverse`:
+We plan to incorporate the following elements in the second development phase of the `bdverse`:

-* 'Getting to know your data' reports
+* 'Getting to know your data' reports.
-* Taxonomic workflows
+* Taxonomic workflows.
 * Outlier analysis for biodiversity data.